pavel-grigorev/spring-icomponent/README.md

 ## Default method handler

-If present, a default method handler would handle invocations of all methods that do not have a handler defined using other options.
+When present, a default method handler will handle invocations of all methods that do not have a handler defined using other options.
 To make a method handler default, add the `@DefaultMethodHandler` annotation:

 ```java
 @Component